uniqkod/javadumpmngmt/session-summary.md

 ### 1. Node-Specific Storage
 Heap dumps are stored on the node where the pod runs.
 If the pod moves to another node, previous dumps won't be accessible unless:
 - Manually copied
-- Uploaded to S3 (with S3 uploader DaemonSet)
+- Uploaded to S3 (with S3 uploader StatefulSet)

 ### 2. PVC Deletion
 If PVC is deleted:
 - All data is lost
 - Bind mount fails
-- DaemonSet crashes
+- StatefulSet crashes

-**Mitigation:** Regular S3 backups via uploader DaemonSet
+**Mitigation:** Regular S3 backups via uploader StatefulSet

 ### 3. Storage Backend Failure
 If underlying storage fails: